-C. Describe the issuers' principal products or services.
+C. Describe the issuers' principal products or services, and their markets

-The products offered by BioStem TechnologiesTM include RHEOTM, OROPROTM, AEONTM, VENDAJETM, VENDAJETM AC and VENDAJETM OPTIC are perinatal tissue-derived allografts.
+The products offered by BioStem TechnologiesTM include RHEOTM, OROPROTM, AEONTM, VENDAJETM, VENDAJETM ACand VENDAJETM OPTIC are perinatal tissue-derived allografts.
 They are designated as Human Cell, Tissue, and Cellular and Tissue-Based Products (HCT/P) by the U.S. Food and Drug Administration (FDA), are minimally manipulated, and are produced in accordance with the FDA regulations for Good Tissue Practices (21 CFR 1270, 1271).